DeepSurvey-Bench: Evaluating Academic Value of Automatically Generated Scientific Surveys: Introduction

-Inspired by the above insights, we propose \textbf{DeepSurvey-Bench}, a novel benchmark designed to comprehensively evaluate academic value of automatically generated scientific surveys, to address the two key issues of existing benchmarks.
-As illustrated in the right half of Figure \ref{fig:experiments}.
-Specifically, based on the aforementioned expert insights and with the assistance of researchers experienced in survey writing, the proposed benchmark establishes a comprehensive academic value evaluation criteria across three dimensions: information value that refers to whether existing research is transformed into a well-structured, coherent, and well-argued knowledge system; scholarly communication value that pertains to whether key research can be compared, evaluated, and critically analyzed in depth; and research guidance value that concerns whether it identifies gaps in existing research and proposes feasible new directions.
-Then, we manually annotate and select surveys based on the criteria, thereby constructing a reliable and high-quality ground truth survey dataset with academic value annotations.
-Furthermore, to make the evaluation process more specific and feasible, we decompose the criteria into seven quantifiable academic value evaluation metrics to evaluate the academic value of the generated survey.
+Motivated by the above findings, we propose \textbf{DeepSurvey-Bench}, a comprehensive benchmark for evaluating the academic value of automatically generated scientific surveys, to address these limitations of existing benchmarks.
+Specifically, our benchmark develops a set of academic value evaluation criteria by integrating expert evaluation principles for scientific surveys with the expertise of researchers experienced in survey writing.
+The criteria cover three dimensions: informational value, which reflects whether existing research is organized and synthesized into a well-structured and coherent body of knowledge; scholarly communication value, which assesses whether key studies are compared, evaluated, and critically analyzed; and research guidance value, which measures whether a survey identifies research gaps and proposes promising future directions.
+Then, we manually annotate human-written surveys using a unified 5-point scoring rubric aligned with these criteria and select surveys that receive high academic value scores, thereby constructing a reliable ground-truth dataset of human-written surveys with academic value annotations.
+Furthermore, to enable a more specific and reproducible evaluation, we decompose the criteria into seven quantifiable academic value evaluation metrics, which are used to assess the academic value of automatically generated surveys through a multi-LLM-as-a-judge approach.

-We conducted a comprehensive evaluation of existing automated survey generation methods on our proposed benchmark.
-Extensive experimental results demonstrate that our benchmark is aligned with human judgment in assessing the academic value of surveys.
+We conduct a comprehensive evaluation of existing automated survey generation methods on our proposed benchmark.
+Extensive experimental results demonstrate that DeepSurvey-Bench achieves strong alignment with human judgments in assessing survey academic value, uncovers academic value that cannot be captured by conventional surface-level metrics, and enables fine-grained diagnosis and iterative improvement of generated surveys.